wjko2/DCQA-Discourse-Comprehension-by-Question-Answering/readme.md

 Since the articles in INQUISIIIVE test set overlap, we also release train-remove-inq.json which is a version of DCQA training set with overlapping articles removed. articles.zip are the articles.

-Note that this dataset and INQUISITIVE use different sentence segmentation, so the sentence IDs in inquisitive.json refers to the segmentation in  https://github.com/wjko2/INQUISITIVE/blob/master/article.zip instead of the one in this repo.
+Note that this dataset and INQUISITIVE use different sentence segmentation, so the sentence IDs in inquisitive.json uses the segmentation in  https://github.com/wjko2/INQUISITIVE/blob/master/article.zip instead of the one in this repo.

 All sentence IDs start from 1.